 What does ‘bad faith’ mean?

 When it comes to insurance, there are two basic definitions of “bad faith” depending on whether you are speaking of the first party insurance or the third party insurance.
-For the first party insurance, bad faith is defined as the refusal to pay a claim without properly investigating the claim in a timely manner or without providing a reasonable basis for the denial.
+For the first-party insurance, bad faith is defined as the refusal to pay a claim without properly investigating the claim in a timely manner or without providing a reasonable basis for the denial.
+To learn more or if you have questions, reach out to our San Francisco insurance bad faith lawyer.

 For third party insurance, bad faith is defined as failing to indemnify, defend or settle a claim in the limits of the policy without a reasonable basis or failing to investigate the claim in a timely and proper manner.